litexlang/litex-official-documents/How_Litex_Works/Introduction.md

 **The core purpose of Litex**: To verify mathematical reasoning, not to compute values.
 Every statement you write is about establishing whether something is true, not about calculating what something equals.

-Also, Litex can not write proof for you, it just helps you verify the correctness of your own proofs.
-Just like how a calculator executes a mathematical formula based on a given set of rules and prints the result, litex executes your statements based on the given axioms and inference rules and prints the result.
+In short, just like how a calculator executes a mathematical formula based on a given set of rules and prints the result, litex executes your statements based on the given axioms and inference rules and prints the result: true, unknown, or error.
+When a factual statement is verified, it also prints out how the fact is verified.

+Litex can not write proof for you, it just helps you verify the correctness of your own proofs.